FAQs: Acne and treatment options

 I keep dabbing my spots with lotion, but I still keep getting new ones, why?

 Topical treatment is more preventative rather than curative in that it is to stop lesions developing rather than getting rid of the spots you already have.
-You should treat the whole acne prone area, not individual spots.
+You should treat the whole acne prone area, not just individual spots.
 Treatment takes approximately 4 months to be fully effective and you may not see much improvement in the first few weeks.

 My doctor diagnosed me with acne - I'm 30!

-Acne is mostly a teenage condition, but adults are affected too.
+Acne is mostly a teenage condition, but adults can be affected too.
 It usually starts in adolescence and persists; however onset can also be later.
 Women are more commonly affected than men.
 This might be due to hormonal factors - acne varies with the menstrual cycle and pregnancy.
 Acne can be a feature of polycystic ovarian syndrome.
 The treatment is the same as for younger sufferers.

 I'm 50, can these spots be acne?

 Acne can start as a teen and persist for decades.
 It can also be a side-effect of medication.
 Steroids, lithium (a mood stabiliser) and ciclosporin (an immunosuppressant) can cause acne.

 Sunbathing is not recommended, as sun damage is the major risk factor for getting skin cancer.
 However many people do notice improvement in their acne in the sun.
 This is because some wavelengths of light kill the C. acnes bacteria, thus treating acne.